David-Vandensteen/neocore/README.md

 - ✅ Build scripts (mak.bat and mak.ps1)
 - ✅ Project structure validation
 - ✅ Deprecated file cleanup (automatic removal)
+- ✅ XML project definition
 - ❌ Your source code (manual migration needed - see logs for guidance)
-- ❌ XML project definition (manual review recommended)
 - ❌ Project assets

 > 💡 **Tip**: The script generates detailed logs showing breaking changes found in your code.
 Review these logs to understand what manual changes may be needed.